rec/impall/README.rst

 Documentation for all the properties is `here
 <https://github.com/rec/import_all/blob/master/import_all.py#L18-L133>`_.

-To override a test property permanently, set it in the derived class, like
+To permanently override a test property, set it in the derived class, like
 this:

 .. code-block:: python